Oxon Hill, Maryland: Demographics

+parts of the deleted Oxon Hill-Glassmanor CDP.

 2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.

 Parks and recreation

 Rosecroft Raceway (founded in 1949) and Henson Creek Golf Course (a nine-hole course) are among Oxon Hill's recreational attractions; Rosecroft Raceway offers a limited number of harness horse racing dates throughout the year, as well as betting on select televised simulcast races from around the country (per article in Washington Post, May 20, 2010).
 (The Maryland slot machine referendum in November 2008 did not include Rosecroft in its list of possible sites to add slots.)

 The Parks Commission's 1974 Tucker Road ice skating rink, at the Tucker Road Athletic Complex, was enclosed and expanded to year-round use in 2005; across from it is the Tucker Road Community Center and nearby is a private swimming club, the Oxon Hill Recreation Club (OHRC).
 OHRC has been in continuous operation since 1958.
 A 37,000 square foot gymnasium and recreation and learning center (Southern Regional Technology & Recreation Complex) opened in 2013, on Bock Road.
 The Henson Creek paved hiker-biker trail extends 5.5 mi paralleling Henson Creek, a tributary to the Potomac River.
-Oxon Cove Farm (formerly Oxon Hill Children's Farm) is a free of charge, educational facility operated daily for families by the National Park Service.
-Its future is uncertain because it is located in the shadow of National Harbor.
+Oxon Cove Farm (formerly Oxon Hill Children's Farm) is a free of charge, educational facility operated daily for families by the National Park Service adjacent to, but separate from National Harbor.
 The farm also has a bicycle trail used by a few commuters to nearby government facilities.
 Public indoor and outdoor swimming pools are also located on Allentown Road near Padgett's Corner at the Allentown Splash, Tennis and Fitness Park.